SeLite/SeLite.github.io/SelBlocksGlobal.md

  Use variable `selenium` instead of `this`.
 Those two are the same in [Core scope].
 However, `selenium` is more expressive.
 (Also `this` has a different meaning in closures.)
 For example: `if | selenium.isElementPresent( 'locator...' )| ... endIf`.

 In other scopes, e.g. in an [IDE extension] or a [Javascript code module](JavascriptComplex#javascript-code-modules), load `SeLiteMisc` code module `Components.utils.import( 'chrome://selite-misc/content/SeLiteMisc.js' );` and use `SeLiteMisc.selenium` instead.

-## Minimize auxiliary variables
-Unless you need a result of a Javascript expression in multiple places in the same Selenese part or the same Selenese function, don't call `storeEval` but use [EnhancedSelenese](EnhancedSelenese) to pass the Javascript expression directly within pairs `<>...<>` (or `=<>...<>` if the result can be other than a string).
-This minimises use of `storeEval` and auxiliary stored variables.
-That makes Selenese scripts shorter, clearer and more robust.